matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 $ ./console generate:widget
 ```

-In the next step it's time to migrate this structure:
+In the next step it's time to migrate this old Piwik 2 widget structure:

 ```php
 protected $category = 'ExampleCompany';